No Neymar nightmares for Croatia coach Kovac

 Neymar is expected to spearhead Brazil's campaign to win the tournament for a sixth time, and his own coach, Luiz Felipe Scolari, has said he is glad he doesn't have to stay up worrying about how to contain the 22-year-old.

-Kovac said he recognised Neymar's ability but dismissed suggestions the threat had left him sleepless in Sao Paulo.
+Kovac said he recognized Neymar's ability but dismissed suggestions the threat had left him sleepless in Sao Paulo.

 "I've had six months to study their national team ... for us to come up with an answer to Neymar.
 He's one of the top three players in the world but we know what awaits us," he told a news conference at the Corinthians arena on Wednesday.